 I Guess this was Really Just a Pep Talk

 Reading back through this article I realize that it is perhaps less a step-by-step guide and more a pep talk.
 And this makes sense.
 The findings of my non-scientific and unsurveyed survey reveal that, next to skepticism, the largest impediment to buying bitcoin or cryptocurrency is fear of the process.
 If you are a process fearer I say to you: the process is simple.
-You don't need a step by step screenshot guide showing you where to type your name and address and how to click a bank icon.
-You need to get off the pot, pick an exchange, and become one of the top 99.85% of bitcoin holders in history.
+You don’t need a step by step screenshot guide showing you where to type your name and address and how to click a bank icon.
+You need to get off the pot, join the .15% and pick an exchange.